ioos/glider-dac/_docs/links-for-data-consumers.md

 > [Wiki](https://github.com/kerfoot/ioosngdac/wiki) ▸ **Data Consumer Links**
 -->

-The following is a list of links for data consumers and web applications developers that provide access to the submitted datasets, view data set status and programmatically interface with the DAC via a RESTful API.
+The following is a list of links for data consumers and web applications developers that provide access to the submitted datasets, view dataset status and programmatically interface with the DAC via a RESTful API.

 <!--